Troy-Story-Games/dundundungeon/DESIGN.md

 * The "magic" option for this initial version should just be **one type of simple magic** that does generic splash damage.
 No slow/burn/freeze...just explode with some splash damage and be done.
 * No hands - Colored spheres for hands should be good enough for this version.
 Figuring out how to make hands that move around seems like a waste of time, especially given the art style and assets we picked don't have detailed human hands.
 * Procedural generation should be linear - Each room will have the entrance and the exit, not multiple exits.
 Eventually it'd be cool the have multiple exits.
+* Quest-only for now - Don't bother with other headsets